EricCrosson/camelot/README.md

 Overview
 --------

-This repository fulfills an assignment from the [University of Texas'] [Cockrell School of Engineering] [EE 360P] taught by [Professor Vijay Garg].
+This repository fulfills the final project from the [University of Texas] [Cockrell School of Engineering] [EE 360P] curriculum taught by [Professor Vijay Garg].

 Objective: